what is cataract ?

-A cataract is a condition which causes clouding of the lens in the eye, resulting in blurry vision.
-The normal lens is usually not visible because it is transparent and situated behind the iris, the dark portion of the eye.
+A cataract is a condition which causes clouding of the natural lens in the eye, resulting in blurry vision.
+The normal lens is usually not visible because it is transparent and situated behind the iris, which is the colored portion of the eye.
 The lens is mostly made up of water and proteins.
 These specific proteins provide the lens its transparent structure.
 Any change in these proteins can alter the clarity of the lens and negatively impact vision.
 The lens becomes cloudy when a cataract occurs and may be seen as a white cloudy ball in the center of the iris.